 A source is defined as the originator of an electrical signal.
 A coordinate frame is associated with a cluster.
 The origin and rotation of this frame is specified with respect to the platform coordinate frame.

-Table 5 – Definition of Source Attributes
+Table 5 – Definition of source attributes